Azure Video Indexer release notes

 Limited access of celebrity recognition and face identification features

 Identification and celebrity recognition features require registration and are only available to Microsoft managed customers and partners.
 Customers who wish to use this feature are required to apply and submit an intake form.
-For more information, read Azure Video Indexer limited access.
+For more information, read Azure AI Video Indexer limited access.

 Also, see the following: the announcement blog post and investment and safeguard for facial recognition.